NinjaInShade/tip-calculator/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# Frontend Mentor - Tip calculator app solution

-This is a solution to the [# Frontend Mentor - Huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents